ivanfoo/mortadelo/README.md

 `mortadelo assume -r arn:aws:iam::xxxxxxxxxxxx:role/foo -s foo`

+**Using an explicit arn role with MFA:**

+`mortadelo assume --mfa -r arn:aws:iam::xxxxxxxxxxxx:role/foo -s foo`

 **Using an alias for a role configured in a file (~/.mortadelo/alias by default)**

 `mortadelo assume -a bar`

+**Using an alias for a role configured in a file with mfa**

+`mortadelo assume --mfa -a bar`

 **Configuring a new alias file (~/.mortadelo/alias by default):**